asfahana01/KalaamGPT--/README.md

 **Q: How should India become a developed nation?**
 > *"Dr. Kalam outlined five key areas: agriculture & food processing, infrastructure, education & healthcare, information technology, and self-reliance in critical technologies..."*

+---🗺️ Roadmap

+- ✅Knowledge base creation (books + speeches)
+- ✅ RAG pipeline with ChromaDB
+- ✅ Groq LLaMA integration
+- ✅ Flask backend
+- ✅ Chat UI
+- [ ] Image classification (multimodal support)
+- [ ] Ethical alignment layer
+- [ ] Deployment on HuggingFace Spaces
+- [ ] Mobile responsive design
+- [ ] Voice input/output

 ---

+ 🙏 Acknowledgements

+This project is built as a tribute to **Dr. Avul Pakir Jainulabdeen Abdul Kalam** (1931–2015) — whose life, words, and vision continue to inspire millions of young Indians and people around the world.

+> *"You have to dream before your dreams can come true."*

+---

+ 📄 License

+This project is licensed under the MIT License.

+---

+<p align="center">Built with ❤️ inspired by the Missile Man of India</p>